Skip to main content

 Removing Duplicates with DISTINCT

-DISTINCT eliminates duplicate rows in the output.
+We can use DISTINCT to eliminate duplicate rows in the output:

 SELECT DISTINCT department FROM employees;

-It applies to the entire row (all selected columns), not just one column.
+Important: DISTINCT applies to the entire row (all selected columns), not just one column.

 Using Expressions in SELECT